 Conditions

-Conditions are the way to alter your response based on entities or context variables.
+Conditions allow you to alter your response based on entities

 A condition consists of the following fields: